Unfortunately, corporations never make great VPNs

 We tried the e-mail.

 Waiting 43 hours for 3 simple questions reminds of using snail mail again.
-A similar situation occurred with Norton, and that’s one of the reasons why large corporations VPNs are not in the top of our list.
+A similar situation occurred with Norton, and that’s one of the reasons why large corporations VPNs are not at the top of our list.

-☑ NO DNS Leaks
+☑ No DNS leaks

 Acronym DNS stands for Domain Name Service.
 It works as a domain translation machine between the host and the user.
 As an example, Google.com is actually an IP address such as 192.168.1.1.
 During your connection from a browser to a Google website, a conversion is being done by certain DNS providers.

 In case of a bad VPN.
-Your real IP is being exposed and that is what is considered as a leak.
+Your real IP is being exposed and that is what is considered a leak.

 Testing this sort of failure is part of the review… and we have good news for you!